OPLabVanderbilt/Ojs/standalone/README.md

 Each test has limited options that can be edited by editing the experiment.html file with a text editor.

+Other forms of object recognition ability tests is available in the root of this repository.

 If you use any of these tests, please cite the following paper:
 CITATION